jgrafton/raspberrypi/README.md

 -------------------------------------
 * a computer with an ethernet card and SD card writer
 * SD card 2GB or greater
+* ethernet cable
+* 5v micro USB power adapter that can provide at least 1A of power
 * (optional) a screen with an HDMI input
+* (optional) a screen with a composite
 * (optional) a USB keyboard
 * (optional) a USB mouse
 * (optional) a USB hub

 how to install raspbian linux
 -----------------------------